 You should focus on keeping your child rear-facing for as long as possible.

-4-7 years Keep your children in forward-facing car seats with a harness's until they reach the top height and or weight limit allowed by the seat’s manufacturer.
-Once your children outgrow the forward-facing seat with a harness, it’s time to purchase a booster seat, but your child should the remain in the back when traveling.
+4-7 years: Keep your children in forward-facing car seats with a harness until they reach the top height and or weight limit allowed by the seat’s manufacturer.
+Once your children outgrow the forward-facing seat with a harness, it’s time to purchase a booster seat, but your child should remain in the back when traveling.

-12-18 years Keep your children in the back as often as possible, especially if they do not weigh over 100 lbs.
-They need to be in a seat regardless of front or back with a proper working seat belt.
+12-18 years: Keep your children in the back as often as possible, especially if they do not weigh over 100 lbs.
+Regardless of whether they are sitting in the front or the back, make sure the seat belt is functioning properly.

 as long as possible

 until reaching limits by weight or height

 - Use sunshades to protect your babies from glare and sun exposure in the car.